aeskildsen/md2tex/README.md

 ## License and credits
 Developed by Paul Kervegan in August 2022 and released under GNU GPL v3.
-Features added by Anders Eskildsen in January 2025.
+Features added by Anders Eskildsen in January-February 2025.